 There are plenty of good options for traditional and non-traditional brunch around the city.
 Use this meal as an excuse to explore some of the neighborhoods outside the city center!
 Mad & Kaffe in Vesterbro is one of the more well-known spots or try Wulff & Konstali for freshly baked breads and cakes.

 Afternoon: Explore the Freetown of Christiania

-For a more nuanced understanding of Copenhagen, a visit to the hippy district of Christiania is well worth it.
+For a more nuanced understanding of Copenhagen, a visit to the hippy district of Christiania is a must-see.
+As a street art lover, I was really looking forward to wandering around this corner of Copenhagen during our 48 hours in the city.
 Much to the disagreement of locals at the time, the Freetown of Christiania was founded in 1971 by a group of squatters who wanted to create an autonomous hippy community.
 Christiania is currently home to about 1,000 residents and is ground zero for alternative living in Copenhagen.

 We stayed at an AirBnb just around the corner for Christiania, so naturally we wandered over after our morning brunch to check out some of the tips from Culture Trip of what to see and do in Christiania.
 I was charmed by the colorful street art, hovel homes, and cozy cafes of this hippy neighborhood.
 If the weather is nice, take your chai latte from Månefiskeren to go so you can enjoy the view over the little lake to the east of the neighborhood.
 Christiania also has a “green light district” along Pusher Street where you can openly purchase soft drugs like marijuana openly.
 No photos are allowed there, so be careful before entering the street or you may have your camera confiscated.